willp-bl/verify-build/README.md

 These scripts do the following:

 * creates a Docker image that can build and run all the apps (java dependencies and libs are put into cache/gradle and cache/maven external to the container, to prevent re-downloading)
-* builds the ~10 latest versions of all libraries (tgz of git repos is put into output/src)
+* builds the ~10 latest versions of all libraries (bare clones of git repos are put into output/git)
-* builds and packages the apps (tgz of git repos is put into output/src, binary zips are put into output/bin)
+* builds and packages the apps (bare clones of git repos are put into output/git, binary zips are put into output/bin)
 * runs the apps in the container - use `./check_apps.sh` inside or outside the container to test if apps are up
 * after a successful build it drops into a shell in the container.
 Exit the shell to stop the apps